Give Life Back to Music

-"Give Life Back to Music" is a song written and recorded by French electronic music duo Daft Punk for their fourth studio album, Random Access Memories.
+"Give Life Back to Music" is a song by French electronic music duo Daft Punk from their fourth studio album, Random Access Memories.
 It is the opening track on the album.
 The song features lyrics performed by Daft Punk using vocoders.
 "Give Life Back to Music" also features album collaborators Nile Rodgers on guitar and Chilly Gonzales on keyboards.
-The song includes guitar work by Paul Jackson, Jr. and additional keyboards by Chris Caswell, with drums by John "J.R."
+The song includes guitar work by Paul Jackson Jr. and additional keyboards by Chris Caswell, with drums by John "J.R."
 Robinson and bass by Nathan East.
 The song was distributed to radio stations on 31 January 2014 as the album's fifth overall single and the final single from the album in 2014.
 Before this, it charted in France, Sweden, Switzerland, the United States, and the United Kingdom.